 The extent of the impact of the COVID-19 pandemic on our business remains uncertain and difficult to predict because of the dynamic and evolving nature of the situation.
 The global impact of the outbreak continues to adversely affect many industries, and different geographies continue to reflect the effects of public health restrictions in various ways.
 The economic recovery following the impact of the COVID-19 pandemic is only partially underway and has been gradual, uneven and characterized by meaningful dispersion across sectors and regions with uncertainty regarding its ultimate length and trajectory.
-During the three months ended March 31, 2023, notwithstanding improvement in many markets in which we operate due to a return to more normalized business operations, certain markets continued to be adversely impacted by COVID-19.
+During the three and six months ended June 30, 2023, notwithstanding improvement in many markets in which we operate due to a return to more normalized business operations, certain markets continued to be adversely impacted by COVID-19.

-For additional information on the risks of COVID-19 to our business, please refer to the "Item 1A.
-Risk Factors-Risks Related to our Business" section of our 2022 10-K.
+For additional information on certain risks to our business, please refer to the "Item 1A.
+Risk Factors" section of our 2022 10-K.